openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 Accessing Superclass Fields
 ===========================

+.. meta:
+    frontend_status: Done

-A field access expression cannot denote a package, class type or interface type.
+A field access expression cannot denote a package, class type, or interface type.
 Otherwise, the meaning of that expression is determined by the same rules as the meaning of a qualified name.

 The form *super.identifier* refers to the field named *identifier* of the current object, while such current object is viewed as an instance of the